Inference on Counterfactual Distributions: Modeling Choices and Inference Methods for Counterfactual Analysis

-Here we verify that the principal estimators of conditional distribution and quantile functions satisfy the functional central limit theorem, which we required to hold in our main Conditions D and Q. In this section we drop the dependence on the group index to simplify the notation.
+The counterfactual distributions of interest depend on either the underlying conditional distribution, $F_{Y_{j}|X_{j}} $, or the conditional quantile function, $Q_{Y_{j}|X_{j}},$ through the relation ( \ref{eq: conditional via quantiles}).
+Thus, we can proceed by modeling and estimating either of these conditional functions.
+There are several principal approaches to carry out these tasks, and our theory covers these approaches as leading special cases.
+In this section we drop the dependence on the population index $j$ to simplify the notation.